jehervy/node-virtual-gamepads/README.md

 ![Step 1](https://github.com/miroof/node-virtual-gamepads/blob/resources/schemas/touch_zones.png?raw=true)

-To know if we pressed a button with success, the web application provide an haptic feedback which can be easily deactivated by turning off the vibrations of the phone.
+To know if we pressed a button with success, the web application provides an haptic feedback which can be easily deactivated by turning off the vibrations of the phone.